sfbrigade/data-covid19-sfbayarea/data_models/README.md

         -- snip --
 ```

-Each entry in `series` is a flat record with each of the fields described in `meta_from_source`, one for each day on which an observation was made:
+Each entry in `series` is a flat record with each of the fields described in
+`meta_from_source`, one for each day on which an observation was made.
+As
+described above, null or default values are represented as `-1`.

 ```
         {
-            "icu_covid_confirmed_patients": 0.0,
+            "icu_covid_confirmed_patients": -1,
-            "icu_suspected_covid_patients": 0.0,
+            "icu_suspected_covid_patients": -1,
-            "hospitalized_covid_patients": null,
+            "hospitalized_covid_patients": -1,
-            "hospitalized_suspected_covid_patients": 10.0,
+            "hospitalized_suspected_covid_patients": -1,
-            "icu_available_beds": 18.0,
+            "icu_available_beds": -1,
-            "county": "Humboldt",
+            "county": "Name1 Name2",
-            "hospitalized_covid_confirmed_patients": 1.0,
+            "hospitalized_covid_confirmed_patients": -1,
-            "_id": 1,
+            "_id": -1,
-            "all_hospital_beds": null,
+            "all_hospital_beds": -1,
-            "todays_date": "2020-03-29T00:00:00"
+            "report_date": "yyyy-mm-dd"
         }
 ```